Bicycle & Pedestrian Priority Areas (BPPA)

 • Monitoring and evaluating outcomes.

-WHAT BPPAs DO WHAT BPPAs DO NOT DO
+WHAT BPPAs DOWHAT BPPAs DO NOT DO

-Coordinate State, local, and private stakeholders Provide State funding for capital improvement projects
+Coordinate State, local, and private stakeholdersProvide State funding for capital improvement projects

-Align state and local planning goals Replace existing transportation plans and goals
+Align state and local planning goalsReplace existing transportation plans and goals

-Provide for potential use of innovative bicycle and pedestrian treatments Supersede existing bicycle and pedestrian design guidelines
+Provide for potential innovative bicycle and pedestrian treatmentsSupersede existing bicycle and pedestrian design guidelines

 Designated BPPAs

-MDOT SHA has designated the following BPPAs:
+SHA has designated the following BPPAs:

-• Bethesda Central Business District/CBD (Montgomery County).
+• Bethesda Central Business District (Montgomery County)

-• Hagerstown (City of Hagerstown).
+• Hagerstown (City of Hagerstown)

-• Town of Kensington
+• Town of Kensington (Montgomery County)

-• Largo Town Center (Prince George's County).
+• Largo Town Center (Prince George's County)

-• Piney Branch/University Boulevard (Montgomery County).
+• Piney Branch/University Boulevard (Montgomery County)

-• Prince George’s Plaza Metro (Prince George’s County).
+• Prince George’s Plaza Metro (Prince George’s County)

-• Rockville Town Center (City of Rockville).
+• Rockville Town Center (Montgomery County)

-• Silver Spring CBD (Montgomery County).
+• Silver Spring Central Business District (Montgomery County)

-• Shady Grove (Montgomery County).
+• Shady Grove (Montgomery County)

-• Takoma Langley Crossroads (Montgomery County).
+• Takoma Langley Crossroads (Montgomery County)

-• Village of Tilghman (Talbot County).
+• Village of Tilghman (Talbot County)

-• Wheaton CBD (Montgomery County).
+• Wheaton Central Business District (Montgomery County)

-• White Flint (Montgomery County).
+• White Flint (Montgomery County)

 How the Program Works